Is My Relationship Toxic?

 • Continue to be grossly irresponsible.

 By getting help, your self-esteem will increase, and you will gain the confidence to better cope with the relationship or leave.
-Be aware that it can be harder to leave a narcissistic, abusive, or a toxic relationship than a healthy one.
+Be aware that it can be harder to leave a narcissistic, abusive, or toxic relationship than a healthy one.
 Don’t judge yourself.
 The reasons are the learned helplessness and trauma-bonding that can occur in abusive relationships.
 Follow the steps in Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

-Once it’s over, although you may feel relief and may or may not even miss your ex, you might still need professional help to rebuild your self-esteem, learn effective communication skills, and heal from the trauma from abuse and other detrimental effects of the relationship.
+Once it’s over, although you may feel relief and may or may not even miss your ex, you might still need professional help to rebuild your self-esteem, learn effective communication skills, and heal from the trauma of abuse and other detrimental effects of the relationship.
 This frees you to once again trust yourself and others and to have a healthy, loving relationship in the future.

 © Darlene Lancer 2017